Rishirajbal/ZKP-circom-Crypto-blockchain/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-*Note: This README was created with the assistance of AI to provide a comprehensive and professional documentation for the ZKP-circom-Crypto-blockchain repository.
-The AI helped identify missing components in the original repository and created additional files and documentation to ensure a complete and functional ZKP workflow.*